Acts 16:16–40 . . .

 New International Version (NIV) [View it in a different version by clicking here; also listen to chapter 16.]

-† Watch this "Visual Bible" video clip: Acts 15:22–16:34, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 15:22–16:34, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 Paul and Silas in Prison

 16Once when we were going to the place of prayer, we were met by a female slave who had a spirit by which she predicted the future.
 She earned a great deal of money for her owners by fortune-telling.
 17She followed Paul and the rest of us, shouting, “These men are servants of the Most High God, who are telling you the way to be saved.”
 18She kept this up for many days.
 Finally Paul became so annoyed that he turned around and said to the spirit, “In the name of Jesus Christ I command you to come out of her!”
 At that moment the spirit left her.